M

 The process begins with comparing test case requirements to the capabilities of test instances using a structured approach.
 This includes analyzing aspects like scenery elements, environmental conditions, dynamic elements, and test criteria.
 Once a suitable test instance is identified, the test case is allocated to it.

 A virtual simulation-first approach is prioritized for safety and efficiency.
 Test cases suitable for virtual simulation are executed using the lowest-fidelity simulation capable of meeting requirements, to maximize throughput.
-Post-execution, results are reviewed to determine if further testing on higher-fidelity test instances is required.
+After execution, results are reviewed to determine if further testing on higher-fidelity test instances is required.
 This iterative process may include reallocations to ensure the necessary test coverage and accuracy.